If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-- Ask your child to change the bed sheets when he or she wets.
+- Ask your child to change the bed sheets when they have an accident.

-- Bladder training: have your child practice holding his or her urine for longer and longer times during the day, in effort to stretch the bladder so it can hold more urine.
+- Bladder training: have your child practice holding their urine for longer and longer times during the day, in effort to stretch the bladder so it can hold more urine.

 What kinds of medicines are used to treat bed-wetting?

-Your healthcare provider may give your child medicine if your child is 7 years of age or older and if behavior therapy has not worked.
-But medicines aren’t a cure for bed-wetting.
+Your healthcare provider may give your child medicine.
+This usually only happens if your child is 7 years of age or older and if behavior therapy has not worked.
+Medicines aren’t a cure for bed-wetting.
 One kind of medicine helps the bladder hold more urine, and the other kind helps the kidneys make less urine.
 These medicines may have side effects, such as dry mouth and flushing of the cheeks.

 Bed-wetting can lead to behavior problems because a child may feel guilt and embarrassment.
-It’s true that your child should take responsibility for bed-wetting (this could mean having your child help with the laundry).
+It’s true that your child should take responsibility for bed-wetting.
+They could do this by helping with the laundry.
 But your child shouldn’t be made to feel guilty.
-It’s important for your child to know that bed-wetting isn’t his or her “fault.”
+It’s important for your child to know that bed-wetting isn’t their “fault.”
 Punishing your child for wetting the bed will not solve the problem.